jbukuts/nextjs-carbon-doc-template/README.md

 ## Getting Started

-> This template requires a minumim of Node v18.17.0 be installed.
+> This template requires a minimum of Node v18.17.0 to be installed.

 First install dependencies via: